 - Break the divided dough into little pieces, then add the oats, almonds, brown sugar and cinnamon.
 Mix and crumble with your hands, then place in the fridge until ready to use.

-- For the filling: Place the lemon juice and zest in a large bowl.
-Peel and thinly slice all the apples (1/8-1/4 inch thick) tossing in the lemon juice as you add them to the bowl.
-Add the sugar, salt, corn starch and spices to the apples and toss to coat.
+- Place the lemon juice and zest in a large bowl.
+Peel and thinly slice all the apples (1/8- to 1/4-inch thick) tossing in the lemon juice as you add them to the bowl.
+Add the sugar, salt, cornstarch and spices to the apples and toss to coat.

 - Scoop the apple filling into the pie crust.
 Shake a little so the apple slices settle into place.
 Then sprinkle the crumble topping over the apples, covering completely.
 Place the pie in the oven, and LOWER THE TEMPERATURE TO 375 DEGREES F. The extra heat from the beginning gives and crust a little head start in baking.
 Bake the pie for 60-80 minutes, until golden and bubbly.
 If the crumble topping starts to get too dark, loosely cover with foil while baking.

 - This is the hard part...
 DO NOT cut the pie until it has cooled down to room temperature.
 I know it smells amazing and is very hard to resist, but the filling needs time to settle and set, so it's not soupy.
 If you cut your pie too soon, it will fall apart.

 Disclosure: This post is sponsored by Gold Medal Flour.
 All opinions are my own.